nuwuxian/rl_attack/README.md

 ```
 Visualizing Results
 After training done, you can find results from `agent-zoo/` folder, these includes TensorBoard logs, final model weights.
-To plot the training curve, run
+To plot the winning-rate curve, run
 ```
 python -m MuJoCo.src.plot
 ```